boyuzz/SISR-KD-Ensemble/README.md

-# Knowledge Transfer featured DNN Ensemble for SISR
+# Knowledge Transfer featured DNN Ensemble for SISR [Pytorch]
 The Pytorch source code of Chapter 6 in thesis [Training Deep Neural Networks via Multi-task Optimisation] If you use this code, please cite the thesis.